-When you’re planning to quit smoking, it can help to know why becoming an ex-smoker is so difficult.
-As many smokers know, tobacco addiction is both mental and physical.
-Yet each day, about 1,000 people under 18 years of age become daily cigarette smokers.
-To stay smoke-free, you’ll need to learn how to manage both the mental and physical challenges so you can overcome each one.
+When you’re planning to quit smoking, it can help to know why becoming a former smoker is so difficult.
+As many smokers know, nicotine addiction has physical, mental, and social components.
+To stay smoke-free, you’ll need to learn how to manage physical, mental, and social challenges.

 Getting Support Can Help

 Quitting smoking can be hard, but it is possible.
 Having a plan in place can help you manage urges to smoke as well as how to best avoid personal triggers.
 A quit plan can help you better handle the physical, mental, and social challenges of quitting.

 Creating a quit plan involves getting help from family, friends, and healthcare providers.
 A U.S. survey sponsored by Pfizer and the American Lung Association showed that of 146 adult smokers trying to quit smoking, 80% reported that the support from others, including that of family, friends, coworkers, and healthcare providers, is very important to successfully quit smoking.

 Support from a healthcare provider, which may include counseling and medication, can double your chances of quitting.
 According to studies, only 4-7% of smokers who try to quit cold turkey without the support of medication or counseling are successful.